kgisl/pythonFDP/notes/cs3003-unit4.md

 ## Slicing

-**A Python slice** extracts elements, based on a start and stop.
-It returns a sequence containing the elements.
-We take slices on many types in Python.
-We specify an optional first index, an optional last index, and an optional step.
+- **A Python slice** extracts elements from an iterable (`string, list, or tuple`), based on a start and stop.
+It returns a sequence (of the same type as the input) containing the elements.
+- We take slices on many types in Python.
+- We specify an optional first index, an optional last index, and an optional step.

 **Syntax notes.** The special syntax for this operation is at first confusing.
 But with practice, slicing becomes easy.
 When we omit a value, a default is used.